nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [LRUCache](https://github.com/nicklockwood/LRUCache) - Open-source replacement for NSCache that behaves in a predictable, debuggable way. ([Tweet](https://twitter.com/nicklockwood/status/1423447272206053376))
 - [SwimplyCache](https://github.com/obrhoff/SwimplyCache) - LRU Cache written in Swift.
 - [Partial](https://github.com/JosephDuffy/Partial) - Type-safe wrapper mirroring the wrapped type's properties, making each property optional.
+- [Custom Dump](https://github.com/pointfreeco/swift-custom-dump) - Collection of tools for debugging, diffing, and testing your application's data structures.
+- [Strongbox](https://github.com/granoff/Strongbox) - Swift utility class for storing data securely in the keychain.
+Use it to store small, sensitive bits of data securely.

 ## Other (not lib)